 As we bought after seeing completion of downward (abc) correction expecting next impulse for new high, we will look at the pattern of next upside impulse.
 As the next impulse will also have 5 inner waves (12345), we will wait for the completion of inner wave 1 and 2, and progress of 3.
 We are not expecting an Irregular Correction till this point.

-When we identify the completion of inner wave 1 and 2 of next upside impulse followed by 100% projection of wave 3, then we will trail our stoploss at the end point of wave 1 (start of wave 2) as after completion of wave 3, because wave 4 cannot overlap 2.
+When we identify the completion of inner wave 1 and 2 of next upside impulse followed by 100% projection of wave 3, then we will trail our stoploss at the end point of wave 1 (start of wave 2) because wave 4 cannot overlap 1 after completion of wave 3.

 Or we can place stoploss bit lower at end point of wave 2 (start of wave 3) in case it is just inner wave (i of 3) completed at top because inner wave (ii of 3) can never break below (i of 3).